 My friend called me that I hadn't talked to in years.
 I mustered up enough energy to say hello.
 He wanted to grab some dinner, I let him know that my back I was hurting too much.
 He was disappointed.
 The next thing he told me was the first glimmer of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you better in no time."
 His tone made me think he didn't not understand the severity of my condition.
 I tried to tell him that this was past any help of a chiropractor, but he wouldn't listen.
 He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since They had failed me and I figured I"d try another method.

 I went into Shelly's office and Daniel showed up for moral support.
 Shelly took a few X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
-I felt a crunch in my back and it was like a miracle, a weight on my back had.
-I felt it all through my body.
+I felt a pop in my back and it was like a miracle, a weight on my back had.
+I felt it throughout my body.
 I literally had goose bumps.
 When she was done I sat up with a grin on my face.
-I could tell something was different...Better.
+I could feel something was different...Better.
 I had a huge list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.

-She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
-I was so impressed with my first visit I cancelled my surgery.
+She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
+I was so happy with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't use a cane anymore, and medication is a thing of the past.
+I don't use a cane anymore, and pain medicine is a thing of the past.
 Somebody up there heard me.

 Don't Give up hope!